Your new online store has been launched to the world. Congratulations!

 Focus on how well the copy speaks to your ideal customer and don’t stuff your keywords.

-Use the tool Ubersuggest to do your keyword research and find terms that are relevant, have traffic and relatively low competition.
+Use a tool like Ubersuggest to do your keyword research and find terms that are relevant, have traffic and relatively low competition.
 Track your keyword rankings over time to see how the actions you take to turn into measurable results.

-What gets measured gets managed.
-If you can’t see where the sales are coming from then you’re flying blind when it comes to knowing which activities you should focus on and which ones aren’t bringing in the dollars.
+What gets measured gets managed, so if you can’t see where the sales are coming from then you’re flying blind when it comes to knowing which activities you should focus on and which ones aren’t bringing in the dollars.

 At a minimum, make sure Google Analytics is installed properly on your site with conversion tracking.
 Verify your site with Google Search Console and submit a sitemap to Google on a regular basis.

-Take action to promote your store right now by sending an email to your customers, suppliers and everyone you have an email for.
-Once you’ve done that, give yourself a high five and return to follow the rest of the steps in this article.
+Take action to promote your store right now by sending an email to your customers, suppliers and everyone you have an email for (that would get value from what you’re offering).